ivanseibel/zip-files-with-react/README.md

 In that case you'll want to be able to do this from the front end.

+### Libraries

+I'm using:

+- Axios: to get remote files;
+- JSZip: to zip the files obtained;
+- file-saver: to save the zip file automatically.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites